revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 12.Why should we clean up activities such as i/o resources in the finally block?
+`
 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

 Finally is useful for more than just exception handling — it allows the programmer to avoid having cleanup code accidentally bypassed by a return, continue, or break.
-Putting cleanup code in a finally block is always a good practice, even when no exceptions are anticipated.
+Including a cleanup code in a finally block is always a good practice, even when no exceptions are anticipated.

 </blockquote>